Slab Leak FAQ: Solutions & Free Repipe Quotes

 Baseboard stains from a slab leak

-• Damp and Mold: Certain areas of the floor or carpet may be damp or discolored, which could be an indication of water seeping through the foundation.
+• Damp and Mold: Certain areas of the floor or carpet may be damp or discolored, indicating water seeping through the foundation.

 • Increased Water Use: If your water bill seems unexpectedly high or your water meter increases when all your faucets and appliances are turned off, it's possible that you may have a slab leak.
 However, this method may not detect smaller leaks.

-• The Sound of Running Water: Another sign to look out for is the sound of running water when there are no faucets or appliances in use.
-If the sound persists even after all the water sources are turned off, it could be a sign of a slab leak.
+• The Sound of Running Water: If you hear the sound of running water when no faucets or appliances are in use, and it continues after all water sources are off, it could indicate a slab leak.

 If you have discovered a leak in the plumbing underneath your slab, it is important to act quickly to minimize the damage to your home by shutting off your home's main water supply valve.
 (Note: this is the only way to temporarily stop a slab water leak.)